 Visitors can go on a guided tour with a volunteer docent, and experience a true step back in time.
 Also on display are items related to life on board, military tools and armament, and a history of many encounters of naval ships in the 20th century.

-Besides being a memorial ship museum, more educational and functional uses are also available to the public at large.
-Groups like the Boy Scouts, and the Girl Scouts have spent the night here as well, under the museum’s Over-Nighter Program.
+Besides being a memorial ship museum, it has served other, more educational and functional uses while being made available to the public at large.
+Groups like the Boy Scouts, and the Girl Scouts have spent nights here as well, under the museum’s Over-Nighter Program.

-People can also rent this ship museum for events, memorials and meetings, bringing more money into the coffers for its upkeep.
+People can also rent the ship for events, memorials and meetings, which help support its upkeep.

-The USS Turner Joy DDD51 gained its notoriety as being one of the two naval ships that was targeted by the North Vietnamese.
+The USS Turner Joy DDD51 gained notoriety as one of two naval ships that was targeted by the North Vietnamese.
 In 1964, in the Gulf of Tonkin, The USS Turner Joy and The USS Madison had a brief battle with a North Vietnam torpedo boat.
-This incident inspired our deeper involvement into the Vietnam conflict.
+The incident inspired our deeper involvement in the Vietnam conflict.

-In 1982, all Forrest Sherman Destroyers were decommissioned from active Naval duty.
-While some Forrest Sherman Destroyers were upgraded and transformed into more modern destroyers, it wasn’t to be for The USS Turner Joy DDD51.
-In 1990, the USS Turner Joy was discharged completely from Navy records as an official naval ship and chosen to be a memorial ship museum.
+In 1982, all Forrest Sherman class Destroyers were decommissioned from active Naval duty.
+While some were upgraded and transformed into more modern destroyers, it wasn’t to be for The USS Turner Joy.
+In 1990, it was discharged completely from Navy records as an official naval ship and converted to civilian use.
 It was given to Bremerton Historic Ships Association on April 10, 1991.

-The Bremerton Historic Ships Association had formed in 1988, perhaps in anticipation of being given this grand old Forrest Sherman Destroyer.
-They are a non-profit organization with the goals of acquiring vessels, presenting programs, and activities for “educational, historic, and memorial purposes.”
-The USS Turner Joy destroyer has been restored to accurately portray what it was like during her most active years between 1960 and 1982.
+The Bremerton Historic Ships Association was formed in 1988, perhaps in anticipation of being given this grand old Forrest Sherman Destroyer.
+As a non-profit organization with the goals of acquiring vessels, presenting programs and activities for “educational, historic, and memorial purposes.”
+The USS Turner Joy has been restored to accurately portray what life aboard it was like during her most active years between 1960 and 1982.

 HISTORY OF MANIFESTATIONS

-Deaths of military personnel from illnesses, accidents, tragedies, and crashes can cause the soldiers’ spirits to want to continue to serve in their field position, or aboard their plane or ship, not wanting to leave their military service just yet, but choosing to stay with buddies, especially if they had a sudden death that whipped them out of their bodies.
+Sudden deaths of military personnel from illness, accidents, tragedies, and crashes that whipped them out of their bodies can cause the soldiers’ spirits to want to continue to serve in their field position, or aboard their plane or ship in the afterlife.

 While a few sailors were wounded from enemy fire on occasion, none were killed this way.
-Accidents and illnesses, however, happened aboard The USS Turner Joy DDD51, resulting in sailors loosing their lives while serving on this destroyer.
+Accidents and illnesses, however, did occur aboard The USS Turner Joy, resulting in sailors losing their lives while serving on this destroyer.

 One known accident took place in 1965, during a battle support episode off the coast of South Vietnam.
-The number one Gun Mount 53 had a terrible incident while being used to provide gun shell support for troops on the mainland of South Vietnam.
+The number one Gun Mount 53 had a terrible incident while being used to provide gun shell support for troops on the mainland.

 The gun barrel overheated, causing a 70-lb shell to jam and explode, blowing back and killing three sailors and injuring three others.
 The three bodies were kept in a refrigerator until they could be transported out.

-It is thought that one to three male entities, or perhaps more, still stay on board.
+It is thought that one to three male entities, or perhaps more, remain on board.
 Personal experiences have also been reported by staff, visitors and paranormal investigators.

 Male Spirits Who Appear

-Entity of male seaman – Seems to like women.
+The Entity of a male seaman – Seems to like women.

-Right by the lockers in the enlisted men’s sleeping quarters, a male face appeared in a mirror, startling some female staff members, who ran up the stairs in a fright.
+Right by the lockers in the enlisted men’s sleeping quarters, a male face has been known to appear in a mirror, startling some female staff members, who run up the stairs in a fright.

-Unseen presences have been felt, noticed by people and made themselves known on the ship.
+Unseen presences have been felt, and noticed by people all over the ship.

-Ghost Hunter, author, and founder of Pacific Northwest Paranormal Research Center in Seattle, Ross Allison, experienced a male voice calling out to him in a darkened area of the USS Turner Joy DDD51 Museum Ship.
+Ghost Hunter, author, and founder of Pacific Northwest Paranormal Research Center in Seattle, Ross Allison, experienced a male voice calling out to him in a darkened area of the USS Turner Joy.